quantumlib/qsim/docs/overview.md

 -   Sample results from a circuit.
 Multiple samples can be generated with minimal additional cost for circuits with no intermediate measurements (qsim only).
--   Calculate amplitudes for user-specified result bitstrings.
-With qsimh, this is trivially parallelizable across several machines.
+-   Calculate amplitudes for user-specified result bitstrings (qsim only).
 -   Simulate circuits with low entanglement at reduced memory cost (MPS only, C++ only).

-Circuits of up to 30 qubits can be simulated in qsim with ~16GB of RAM;
-each additional qubit doubles the RAM requirement.
-In contrast, careful use of qsimh can support 50 qubits or more.
+Circuits of up to 30 qubits can be simulated in qsim with ~16GB of RAM; each additional qubit doubles the RAM requirement.

 [[1]](https://arxiv.org/abs/1601.07195) M. Smelyanskiy, N. P. Sawaya,